How Music Affects Your Health: Classical Music Can Improve Your Well-Being and Your Brain

 For the past several years, I have been reading (yes, I got that number right) four hundred abstracts each month from the peer-reviewed scientific literature, finding the best of them, and posting them on my blog, along with a commentary telling my readers how to interpret and use the information presented in each abstract.
 I won't go into details of the blog here; you can find the RSS feed for it below.
 What I am concerned about is that there is a growing body of evidence of the effects of classical music which my readers can use to directly manage their health in indirect ways.
 But in order to take advantage of the known scientific information, one has to know it's out there!

-To date I have published on my blog almost two hundred studies on how classical music positively influences your health: research studies have focused on attention, Alzheimer's anxiety, asthma, brain function, COPD, epilepsy, high blood pressure, memory, mood, motor skills, pain, premature infants, relaxation, stress, even your vision!
+To date I have collected citations for almost two hundred studies on how classical music positively influences your health: research studies have focused on attention, Alzheimer's anxiety, asthma, brain function, COPD, epilepsy, high blood pressure, memory, mood, motor skills, pain, premature infants, relaxation, stress, even your vision!
 In fact, the list of health topics studied in these research papers is more than a page long!

 Unfortunately, other types of music: rock, pop, rap, country-western, and jazz, do not have the same effect on your body--in fact, theym, may negatively influence your health, so just as it is important for your health not to eat junk food, so it is important for your health not to listen to the kinds of music that will cause your health to suffer.
 While many people claim that other types of music are good for you, too, the scientific evidence simply does does not bear out their claims.
 Based on scientific evidence alone, classical is the best overall music to listen to for your health.